drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/search()_method.md

     'prepareCnd' . ucfirst($conditionName)
     {% endraw %}{% endhighlight %}

-    As you can see, implementation of `prepareCndMyCond()` method uses the same queryBuilder object we learned about in [previous guide](QueryBuilder_8225337.html).
+    As you can see, implementation of `prepareCndMyCond()` method uses the same queryBuilder object we learned about in {% link "previous guide" QueryBuilder_8225337.html %}.
 However, since we use `\XLite\Core\CommonCell` object in order to run this small **prepareCnd** methods, it allows us to add small elements to this object – like oue where condition – based on needed conditions, so we will steadily build a complex query while meeting specific requirements incapsulated in our **prepareCnd** methods.

 Let us get back to our `test.php` script.
 Now if we run this code: